 Finally the universe stepped in, or that’s what I like to believe.

 I’m 6 months pregnant and I’m made redundant, which at the time made me scared and very low, but after a few days with my head under the pillow I emerged with a fresh outlook on life and a feeling of liberating freedom.
 My eyes set upon a new world of opportunity and impulsively I took up a network marketing opportunity and started writing a blog on my experience of being mum.
-I start meeting other mums and feeling empowered in my own life.
+(See http://www.essentialmum.net) I started meeting other mums and feeling more empowered in my life than I’d felt in years.
 I’m sharing all this good stuff I know about living naturally and healthily and I’m loving every day of my life, especially being able to stay home with my little one.
-However, I’m also hearing stories of struggle regularly and wanting to be able to help more than I was, so I decided to train to be a life coach.
-I gained self-awareness, changed my beliefs and thought processes.
-I peeled back the layers of myself, so to speak, and gained clarity, direction and confidence.
-I forgave myself and stopped relying on other people to make me OK.
-And I started to see where I wanted to place my stamp on the world, but I struggled to make it as a coach…
+It was frustrating putting so much of myself into my blog and not really connecting it with many people or monetising it, especially when I kept hearing stories of struggle regularly and wanted to be able to help more than I was.
+So at this point I decided to train to be a life coach.

-I felt like a fraud in this title full of the responsibility to change lives, when I hadn’t sorted my own life out yet and as my understanding of myself had grown, my comfort in my other business started to fall away.
+In truth I felt like a fraud in this title, full of the responsibility to change lives, when I hadn’t sorted my own life out yet.
+Actually as my understanding of myself had grown, my comfort in my business had started to fall away completely.
 It didn’t feel like it fit me anymore.
 I thought I needed to work harder on the brand I had begun and even paid for support to build it, but ultimately it felt less and less like it fit me and less like my opportunity to make the difference I wanted to in the world.
 I was also making very little money and with two hungry mouths to feed life was starting to get tough.
 Before I know it my cards are being declined in the supermarket, I’m counting pennies in every direction and I’m having to make the heart-breaking decision to go the foodbank to ask for food because my kids are hungry and I’ve got no food in the fridge or money to feed them.

 I’m sat on a market stall one Sunday having made $20 that I was about to hand over to pay for my stall when someone I knew and trusted handed me a card and suggested I check the website out.
 It was yet another network marketing opportunity, but this one seemed different.
 And it was.
 As much as the product had the potential to completely change lives, it was me who completely changed!
 I started plugging in to personal development on a daily basis because it was a big part of what the opportunity offered.
 I started to discover me – the real me behind the skewed picture of success I’d designed from seeing my parents struggle.
-I reconnected with a past that went way back before my struggles in a career that didn’t fit me and admitted the thing that has held me trapped by crippling fear for so many years.
+I reconnected with a past that went way back before my struggles in a career that didn’t fit me.
 I started to see the deep learnings in my story and my experiences, which were driving me to change the world like I’d always had a deep passion to do.
 I discovered my strengths.
-I changed my belief about money and finally started feeling proud to let my freak flag fly, so to speak; it’s OK to be different, its OK to have quirks and dreams and ideas.
+I started to change my money mindset and finally started feeling proud to let my freak flag fly, so to speak; it’s OK to be different, its OK to have quirks and dreams and ideas.
 It’s OK to have been broken.
 I made positivity my status quo and pushed everything in my life that didn’t reflect that out.
-I began aligning my life, contributing my time and applying my heart and passion to everything I discovered I truly am and want to be and as I did I became more successful.
-As I began to walk proudly as that person my own personal brand burned brighter than any paid support could have ever masterminded and my life filled with colour, fulfilment and enjoyment.
+I began aligning more of my life, contributing more of my time and applying more of my heart and passion to everything I was discovering I truly am and want to be and as I did I became more successful.
+As I began to walk proudly as that person, my own personal brand burned brighter than any paid support could have ever masterminded and my life filled with more colour, fulfilment and enjoyment.

 You see, by being the person I thought I should be and doing the things I thought I should do my colour had dulled.
 My life was a frustrating repeat of not feeling good enough and failing exactly because of that.
 It was affecting every area of my life, including my parenting.
 My life was being controlled by fear and limiting beliefs – that I can’t, that I’m not good enough, that I don’t deserve…